Migraines are severe, debilitating headaches that are usually characterized by an intense throbbing or pulsing in one area of your head.

 - weight gain

 Antidepressants affect levels of various brain chemicals, including serotonin.
 An increase of serotonin can reduce inflammation and constrict blood vessels, helping alleviate migraines.

 - nortriptyline (Aventyl, Pamelor)

 - venlafaxine (Effexor)

-Anticonvulsants prevent seizures caused by epilepsy or other conditions.
-They work for migraine by calming overactive nerves in the brain.
+Anticonvulsants prevent seizures caused by epilepsy and other conditions.
+They may also alleviate migraine symptoms by calming overactive nerves in your brain.

 - gabapentin (Neurontin)

 - topiramate (Topamax)